Story of the Civil War battle to capture the "Pottsburg Bridge" in Jacksonville Florida in 1864

 In reference to the actual "production" of the 1912 film, in the late 1800's, most filmmakers produced their "Summer" films in New York, and the "Winter" films in Jacksonville due to it's warm climate, and established town.

 Over time, the film crews made problems for the town, and were asked to leave.
 They refused, and began an attempt to take over control of Jacksonville.

-However, in 1900, the film producers "infamously" tried to "rig" the Jacksonville City Council Elections and take over the city, and were just barely defeated by the local townsfolk.
+In approximately 1900, the film producers "infamously" tried to "rig" the Jacksonville City Council Elections and take over the city, and were just barely defeated by the local townsfolk.

 In response to their "crime", the City Council "booted" those producers out of the city, and sent them by train to the West.